TamimEhsan/interview-questions-bangladesh/docs/kite.md

     }
 }
 ```
+> [!WARNING]
+> The given implementation of the singleton pattern though widely popular, is not thread-safe.
+If a multithreaded application were to get the connection, there is a chance that the connection is initialized multiple times.
+Ask the interviewer to make sure if they want it to be thread-safe.
+You can check this [wikipedia section](https://en.wikipedia.org/wiki/Double-checked_locking#Usage_in_Java) if you want to learn more.
 </details>

+## Online Round Questions

 <details>
 <summary>
-(Online round) Problem: You're at a buffet with various food items.
+You're at a buffet with various food items.
 Each food item has a deliciousness factor and nutrient values.
 You need to maximize the total deliciousness of the foods you eat.
 Additionally, for health reasons, each nutrient value must occur in an odd number of food items.
 </summary>
 <hr>